-- MCC (LGA of Mbeya City) is the Contracting Authority (CA) of the project from the Government's side.
-It is responsible for implementation of the project and construction supervision. - PPP Node The PPP Node is the approving agency for all projects taken under PPP mode in Tanzania.
+• MCC (LGA of Mbeya City) - The Mbeya City Council is the Contracting Authority (CA) of the project from the Government's side.
+It is responsible for implementation of the project and construction supervision.

+- PPP Node The PPP Node is the approving agency for all projects taken under PPP mode in Tanzania.
 Accordingly, the Mbeya City Council shall submit its proposal for the project to the PPP Node for final approvals. - World Bank The World Bank is collaborating with the PPP Node and Government of Tanzania to undertake the due diligence studies on the projects envisioned under this consultancy.
-The World Bank the sponsor of this pre-feasibility study and shall play an important role in selection of transaction advisor for preparation and procurement for select projects.

-- Passengers (travellers) are the ultimate beneficiaries or users of the terminal, making use of inter and intra city trips. - Bus Operators Bus Operators are crucial stakeholders to the project, as the facility is primarily to boost opportunities and provide the general public with access to bus connectivity. - The Concessionaire / Special Purpose Vehicle (SPV) The Concessionaire is the private party responsible for developing the project.
-The private proponent shall be expected to design, finance, build, operate and maintain the facilities under the arrangement with the Contracting Authority for the duration of the arrangement. - Financial institutions These include banks and lending agency, which will finance the Project SPV/Developer and are critical to success of the PPP.
+The World Bank the sponsor of this pre-feasibility study and shall play an important role in selection of transaction advisor for preparation and procurement for select projects. - Bus Operators Bus Operators are crucial stakeholders to the project as the facility is to primarily to boost opportunities and provide the general public with access to bus connectivity. - The Concessionaire / Special Purpose Vehicle (SPV) The Concessionaire is the private party responsible for developing the project.
+The private proponent shall be expected to design, finance, build, operate and maintain the facilities under the arrangement with the Contracting Authority for the duration of the arrangement. - Travelers/ Passengers This are the ultimate beneficiaries of the project, partly and indirectly pay for the services provided at the terminal. - Financial institutions These include the banks and lending agency, which will finance the Project SPV/Developer and are critical to success of the PPP.

-3.3 Need and demand for the project
+3.3 Need and Demand for the Project